uspki/policies/certificate-policy.md

 ### 1.3.4 Relying Parties
 "Relying Party" and "Application Software Supplier" are defined in Section 1.6.1.
-Current Members of the CA/Browser Forum who are Application Software Suppliers are listed here: https://cabforum.org/members.

 ### 1.3.5 Other Participants